Philosophy of psychology

-Philosophy of psychology is concerned with the philosophical foundations of the study of psychology.
+Philosophy of psychology is concerned with the history and foundations of psychology.
 It deals with both epistemological and ontological issues and shares interests with other fields, including philosophy of mind and theoretical psychology.
 Philosophical and theoretical psychology are intimately tied and are therefore sometimes used interchangeably or used together.
 However, philosophy of psychology relies more on debates general to philosophy and on philosophical methods, whereas theoretical psychology draws on multiple areas.

 Epistemology

 Some of the issues studied by the philosophy of psychology are epistemological concerns about the methodology of psychological investigation.
 For example: